OpenEvalProject/evals/manuscripts/elife-71478/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/04rswrd78 Department of Genetics, Development and Cell Biology, Iowa State University Ames United States
+1. Department of Genetics, Development and Cell Biology, Iowa State University Ames United States ([ROR:04rswrd78](https://ror.org/04rswrd78))
-2. https://ror.org/04rswrd78 Interdepartmental Graduate Program in Genetics and Genomics, Iowa State University Ames United States
+2. Interdepartmental Graduate Program in Genetics and Genomics, Iowa State University Ames United States ([ROR:04rswrd78](https://ror.org/04rswrd78))
-3. https://ror.org/04rswrd78 Interdepartmental Graduate Program in Molecular, Cellular and Developmental Biology, Iowa State University Ames United States
+3. Interdepartmental Graduate Program in Molecular, Cellular and Developmental Biology, Iowa State University Ames United States ([ROR:04rswrd78](https://ror.org/04rswrd78))
-4. https://ror.org/02qp3tb03 Department of Biochemistry and Molecular Biology, Mayo Clinic Rochester United States
+4. Department of Biochemistry and Molecular Biology, Mayo Clinic Rochester United States ([ROR:02qp3tb03](https://ror.org/02qp3tb03))

 † Corresponding author

 ## Abstract

 The ability to regulate gene activity spatially and temporally is essential to investigate cell-type-specific gene function during development and in postembryonic processes and disease models.
-The Cre/ lox system has been widely used for performing cell and tissue-specific conditional analysis of gene function in zebrafish.
-However, simple and efficient methods for isolation of stable, Cre/ lox regulated zebrafish alleles are lacking.
+The Cre/lox system has been widely used for performing cell and tissue-specific conditional analysis of gene function in zebrafish.
+However, simple and efficient methods for isolation of stable, Cre/lox regulated zebrafish alleles are lacking.
 Here, we applied our GeneWeld CRISPR-Cas9 targeted integration strategy to generate floxed alleles that provide robust conditional inactivation and rescue.
-A universal targeting vector, UFlip, with sites for cloning short homology arms flanking a floxed 2A-mRFP gene trap, was integrated into an intron in rbbp4 and rb1. rbbp4 and off rb1 integration alleles resulted in strong mRFP expression,>99% reduction of endogenous gene expression, and recapitulated known indel loss-of-function phenotypes.
-Introduction of Cre led to stable inversion of the floxed cassette, loss of mRFP expression, and phenotypic rescue. off rbbp4 and on rb1 integration alleles did not cause phenotypes in combination with a loss-of-function mutation.
+A universal targeting vector, UFlip, with sites for cloning short homology arms flanking a floxed 2A-mRFP gene trap, was integrated into an intron in rbbp4 and rb1. rbbp4off and rb1off integration alleles resulted in strong mRFP expression,>99% reduction of endogenous gene expression, and recapitulated known indel loss-of-function phenotypes.
+Introduction of Cre led to stable inversion of the floxed cassette, loss of mRFP expression, and phenotypic rescue. rbbp4on and rb1on integration alleles did not cause phenotypes in combination with a loss-of-function mutation.
 Addition of Cre led to conditional inactivation by stable inversion of the cassette, gene trapping and mRFP expression, and the expected mutant phenotype.
 Neural progenitor Cre drivers were used for conditional inactivation and phenotypic rescue to showcase how this approach can be used in specific cell populations.
-Together these results validate a simplified approach for efficient isolation of Cre/ on lox -responsive conditional alleles in zebrafish.
+Together these results validate a simplified approach for efficient isolation of Cre/lox-responsive conditional alleles in zebrafish.
 Our strategy provides a new toolkit for generating genetic mosaics and represents a significant advance in zebrafish genetics.

 ## Introduction